 One of the beautiful Bali waterfalls near Ubud is Tucked Cepung waterfall.
 Secluded in a cave where the water pours straight down along rocks, the waterfall almost looks like a beautiful curtain of satin.
 When you’re going to Tukad Cepung waterfall on a sunny day in the morning, you’ll be in for a real treat.
 The magical light rays will show their beauty and create light beams you’ve never seen before.
 And if you turn your back to the waterfall you will see a few rocks piled up where the light rays shine perfectly on through the leaves above.
 This is your second photo spot of this location.
 Climb up the rocks with the mounted staircase and stand in the light for a really special shot!

-Getting there: Google maps will easily bring you to the car park.
-There you can buy your entrance ticket and hike down for 10 minutes until you reach the cave.
+Getting there: Tibumana waterfall is easy to find with Google Maps.
+At the parking lot you can buy your entrance ticket and hike down for 10 minutes until you reach the cave.
 There you have to wade a little bit through water and climb over some rocks to finally see the waterfall.

 Best time to go for photos: The best chance of catching the light rays is in the morning.
 Depending on the season between 9AM and 11AM.
 This is also the busiest time of the day for the waterfall, so be prepared to queue to take your picture.

 Photo tip: It will be dark in the cave, which might result in dark photos at first sight.
 Try to set your aperture as low as possible, F2.8 or lower.
 And if really necessary your ISO a little bit higher.
 But in this situation, you better can have too dark pictures which you can adjust in Lightroom, then too overexposed photos as you’ll never see the contrast of the light rays anymore.